shiftedreality/shiftedreality.github.io/_posts/2017-09-26-travis-pitfalls.md

 This error happens if you do not have executable bit on your script

 `chmod +x some_script.sh` should fix this error

+# Environment variables

+To be able to use environment variables in your scripts, you need to click `More options -> Settings` in Travis interface and add it.